 The most commonly requested certification is GLOBALG.A.P., a pre-farm-gate standard that covers the whole agricultural production process, from before the plant is in the ground to the non-processed product (processing is not covered).
-Whether GLOBALG.A.P. is required depends on the destination country, market conditions and market channel.
-For yams, it has become more or less a standard requirement.

 Examples of other food safety management systems that can be required are:

 These management systems are supplemental to GLOBALG.A.P. and are recognised by the Global Food Safety Initiative (GFSI).

 - Identify the food-safety management systems that are usually requested in your target market.
 Expect GLOBALG.A.P. to be one of them.